dwbzero/csv-tools/README.md

 These scripts are written as relatively independent commandline tools, with few external dependencies (other than Python) and are intended for processing CSV (Comma-Separated-Value) files that may be very large.
-They have been developed to accomplish immediate tasks and have not yet been refined into a more friendly, distributable package.

 Development and usage has been with Python 3.5 on Windows.
 Some attempt has been made to keep compatibility with non-Windows environments